sbalan6/homework2/README.md

 ### Input
 * ```<command>``` will be called using its absolute path.
 IE ls will be called as /bin/ls
+* Command line input will be no longer than 128 characters.
 * You can assume that command arguments will be separated by spaces.
 There will be no quotations.